jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 The `read_default_file` property assumes a standard MySQL install path where the `my.ini` options file can be found.

-__INFO__: later you will create a 'django' user with reduced privileges scoped to certain database schemas only (e.g., polls, test_polls) using the MySQL Workstation and update the Django `settings.py` databases section with the new 'django' user.
+__INFO__: later you will create a 'django' user with reduced privileges that are scoped to certain database schemas only (e.g., polls, test_polls) using the MySQL Workstation and update the Django `settings.py` databases section with the new 'django' user.

-### 10.1 Run migrations
+### 11.2 Run migrations
-Next, populate the polls database with the tables required to support the app using the `migrate` command.
+Next, populate the polls database with the tables required to support both the app and Django's adminstration site using the `migrate` command.
 If you earlier created a polls app when working with the default SQLite back-end, the polls models will be included in the migration.

-__WARNING__: you must activate the virtual environment before issuing the following commands.
+__WARNING__: you must activate the virtual environment before issuing this and the following `manage.py` commands described below.

 ```
 (venv) PS C:\Users\arwhyte\Development\repos\github\arwhyte\django-tutorial-mysql> python manage.py migrate